Where Autosport Media UK Ltd or its group companies talk about cookies and tracking technology on our websites, we refer to:

 3.2.
 Managing your Cookies

-To manage the cookies our partners place on your device, please click here.
+To manage the cookies our partners place on your device, please click the button below

 You can also choose to disable your web browser’s ability to accept cookies.

 Please note that if you do elect to disable your web browser’s ability to accept cookies, you may not be able to access or take advantage of many features of the service and some parts of the website may not work properly.

 You can control how cookies are set within your browser settings.
 Find out more about

 Do Not Track is a technology and policy proposal that enables users to opt out of tracking by websites they do not visit, including analytics services, advertising networks, and social platforms.
 Find out more about Do Not Track, for example on Mozilla https://www.mozilla.org/en-GB/firefox/dnt/ We do not currently respond to web browsers Do Not Track signals that provide a method to opt out of the collection information about visitors' activities on this website.
 We will continue to review Do Not Track and may adopt a standard once available.